embalex/code_clues/checkNever/readme.md

 };
 ```

 No errors, no forgotten cases.
-Seems is "never" useful ))
+Seem is "never" a useful ))